timofeysie/ruff-hashbrown/packages/bedrock/README.md

 ## Workshops and Consulting

-Want to learn how to build Angular apps with AI?
+Want to learn how to build web apps with AI?
 [Learn more about our workshops](https://hashbrown.dev/workshops).

 LiveLoveApp provides hands-on engagement with our AI engineers for architecture reviews, custom integrations, proof-of-concept builds, performance tuning, and expert guidance on best practices.
 [Learn more about LiveLoveApp](https://liveloveapp.com).